algb12/phRemote/README.md

 }
 ```

+## Config

+### Authentication

+phRemote has basic authentication, which can be enabled or disabled.
+By default it is disabled, and the default username is **admin** and the password is **password**.

+To enable authentication, edit the `config.php` file in the config directory.

 ## Contributions and feedback

 If you have any questions and/or feedback, or are willing to create cross-platform modules for phRemote, please do not hesitate to contact me via my email: <algb12.19@gmail.com> or open up any issues you may face on GitHub!